robwilliams/cowtown/repair.md

 title: Guitar Technician / Repair Service
 ---

-<p>You know how an engine runs when it is tuned to perfection?</p><p>
+<p><h3>You know how an engine runs when it is tuned to perfection?</h3></p>
-Well, guitars are just the same: a little expert attention can seriously improve tone and playability.
+<p>Well, guitars are just the same: a little expert attention can seriously improve tone and playability.
 </p><p>
 In fact - unless you have played a professionally set up guitar, you'll never know how easy to play a guitar can really be.
 </p><p>